Fluffy vegan pumpkin spice pancakes with a yummy pumpkin maple syrup, perfect for any fall morning. Gluten, dairy, egg, and refined sugar free!

 - In a large bowl, whisk together flour, flax meal, baking powder, pumpkin pie spice, and salt.
-Add the maple syrup, milk, pumpkin puree and mix until combined.
-Stir in the coconut oil until fully incorporated.
+Add the coconut oil, maple syrup, pumpkin puree, and milk and mix until combined.
+Start with less milk and add more only if needed.

 - Lightly grease a pan or griddle with coconut oil or dairy-free butter.
 Pour batter by the ¼ cupfuls onto a pan over medium-low heat.
 Flip when bubbles begin to appear around the edges.
 Because the batter is thick, the pancakes can easily look done on the outside without thoroughly cooking on the inside.
-Check to make sure the inside is fully cooked before removing from the pan.
+I like to cover the pan with a lid to help the middle cook thoroughly.
 If the pancakes begin to get too brown, lower the temperature.